Last Updated on January 11, 2024

 When looking for crepes (sweet pancakes filled with jam, nutella, sugar, lemon or other dessert fillings) or galettes (Breton-style pancakes made from a nutty, hearty buckwheat flour and topped with savory ingredients such as cheese and egg), make sure you choose vendors who pour the batter onto the crepe pan right in front of you.
 Also verify that the ingredients look reasonably fresh.

-My favorite creperies in Paris offering take-out crepes and galettes include Breizh Cafe ( 111, rue Vieille du Temple, Metro Hotel de Ville), long-renowned by foodies and now adored by locals as well.
+Our favorite creperies in Paris offering take-out crepes and galettes include Breizh Cafe ( 111, rue Vieille du Temple, Metro Hotel de Ville), long-renowned by foodies and now adored by locals as well.

 While it can be very difficult to get a table at the sit-down restaurant, especially on weekends, the adjoining epicerie/grocery mercifully sells them to go.